alehofmann/UniversalTransactionGateway/README.md

 # UniversalTransactionGateway
-Universal layer for payment gateway and processor integration
+Universal layer for payments gateway and processor integration